Carnagion/dissertation/diss/diss.typ

 The total runtime to solve all 30 problem instances is #calc.round(heathrow-runtimes.total.tobt / 1000, digits: 2) seconds for decomposed de-icing by TOBT, #calc.round(heathrow-runtimes.total.ctot / 1000, digits: 2) seconds for decomposed de-icing by CTOT, and #calc.round(heathrow-runtimes.total.integrated / 1000, digits: 2) seconds for the integrated approach.
 This equates to an average runtime of #calc.round(heathrow-runtimes.avg.tobt, digits: 2) milliseconds, #calc.round(heathrow-runtimes.avg.ctot, digits: 2) milliseconds, and #calc.round(heathrow-runtimes.avg.integrated, digits: 2) milliseconds respectively.
-@branch-bound-heathrow-runtimes displays the total and average runtime for each de-icing approach split across each problem instance size group.
+@chart:branch-bound-heathrow-runtimes displays the total and average runtime for each de-icing approach split across each problem instance size group.

 #let heathrow-avg-runtimes = {
     let avgs = for (label, ..points) in (